 What’s on the menu?
 Sandwiches, including eggs from Burford Brown, smoked salmon from Severn and Wye smokery and Quicke’s cheddar from Devon.
 Freshly baked scones are served warm with Cornish clotted cream and Marco Polo gelee.
-Yorkshire rhubarb and custard, marmalade macarons and dulcey chocolate choux.
+Lemon buttermilk cake, roasted white chocolate eclair and Tainori chocolate mousse.
 The tea selection is from the Rare Tea Company.

 What’s the vibe?
 Old-school glamour.
 Knowledgeable staff offer a tea-tasting lesson at the start of proceedings with 84 varieties to choose from.
 It’s a classic afternoon tea for ladies that lunch, not ladies on the lash.
 The same goes for gentlemen.

 What’s on the menu?
 For those who want to forgo sweet stuff, there’s the savoury afternoon tea.
-There’s homemade stilton scones with blackberry, a selection of finger sandwiches and delicate bites.
+There’s cheddar cheese scones with caramelised onion, a selection of finger sandwiches and delicate bites.
 The classic afternoon tea is a pastel delight, with rose-adorned petite eclairs and mini lemon tarts.

 What’s the vibe?
 Fragrant.
 On arrival, you’ll notice the scent of seasonal flowers, of which there are hundreds, giving The Promenade a garden-like feel.